adobe-type-tools/afdko/README.md

 **Note**

-It's not possible to install the afdko in editable/develop mode using `pip3 install -e .` ; this is because the toolkit includes binary C executables which setup.py tries to install in the bin/ (or Scripts/) folder, however this process was only meant to be used with text-based scripts (either written in Python or a shell scripting language).
+It's not possible to install the afdko in editable/develop mode using `python -m pip install -e .` ; this is because the toolkit includes binary C executables which setup.py tries to install in the bin/ (or Scripts/) folder, however this process was only meant to be used with text-based scripts (either written in Python or a shell scripting language).
 To work around this problem